aaronpulliam/coding-exercise/README.md

 Design Notes
 ------------
 * Sketch of User Stories:
+    * **Register as a buyer:**
+    A buyer can register on the site.
+The buyer provides a first name and last name and receives an id.
-    * **Register new user:**
+    * **Register as a seller:**
-    A user can register to use the site.
-The user provides a username, first name, and last name.
+    A seller can register on the site.
+The seller provides a first name, and last name and receives an id.
-    Registration is not allowed if the username is already taken; otherwise, registration is successful.
     * **Submit a project:**
-    A user can submit a project.
+    A buyer can submit a project.
 The project must have a description, a maximum budget, and bid deadline.
     The bid deadline must be in the future.
-After submitting the project, the user can retrieve the project details.
+After submitting, the buyer receives a project ID.
+The current project details can be retrieved using the project ID.
     * **View projects:**
-    A user can view a list of projects.
+    A seller or buyer can view a list of projects.
 For each project, the description, maximum budget, and bid deadline must be returned.
     * **Submit a bid:**
-    A user can submit a bid for a project.
+    A buyer can submit a bid for a project.
 The bid must include an amount.
-The bid amount must be less than the maximum budget, less than any existing bid for the project, and greater than zero.
-When viewing projects, the current lowest bid for a project must be shown.
+The bid amount must be less than the maximum budget, less than the lowest bid for the project, and greater than zero.
+    When viewing projects, the lowest bid for a project must be shown.
     * **Winning a bid:**
     When the bid deadline is reached, the lowest bid for the project wins and further bidding is not allowed.
-    * **View your projects:**
-    A user can retrieve a list of their projects.
-    * **View your bids:**
-    A user can retrieve a list of bids they have made.

 * Entities:
-    * Users (Sellers and Buyers)
+    * Sellers
+    * Buyers
     * Projects
     * Bids